glic3rinu/passlib/docs/lib/passlib.context.rst

 in favor of newer ones, or raise the number of rounds required by existing hashes.

-This module provides the :class:`!CryptContext` class, which is designed to handle (as much as possible) of these tasks for an application.
+This module provides the :class:`CryptContext` class, which is designed to handle (as much as possible) of these tasks for an application.
 Essentially, a :class:`!CryptContext` instance contains a list of hash handlers that it should recognize, along with information